 \subsection{Architecture}

 \paragraph{Data Tokenization.} We adopt a unified discrete tokenization strategy across all modalities, enabling a single modeling framework that represents language, vision, and robot actions in a common token space.
-Based on this, the model is trained with one shared objective, masked token prediction, regardless of modality.
-Specifically, we utilize the textual tokenizer from LLaDA \citep{nie2025large}, leverage the pretrained image quantizer MAGVIT-v2 \citep{DBLP:conf/iclr/YuLGVSMCGGHG0ER24} adopted from Show-o \citep{DBLP:conf/iclr/XieMBZWLGCYS25} for vision, and employ an action tokenizer that discretizes each dimension of continuous robot actions into one of 256 bins \citep{DBLP:conf/corl/KimPKXB0RFSVKBT24}, with bin width determined by the range of the training data.
-Let $\tilde{o}_t$, $\tilde{l}$, and $\tilde{a}_t$ denote the token sequences obtained by applying the corresponding tokenizer $\tau$ to observation $o_t$, language $l$, and action $a_t$, respectively.
-For any modality input $x\in\{o_t,l,a_t\}$, we define its tokenized representation as: $\tilde{x}=\tau(x)$.
-All modalities are thus mapped to discrete tokens and modeled under a shared vocabulary of size $\mathcal{V}$.
+With this representation, the model is trained with a single shared objective, masked-token prediction, regardless of modality.
+Specifically, we use the LLaDA text tokenizer \citep{nie2025large}, the pretrained MAGVIT-v2 image quantizer \citep{DBLP:conf/iclr/YuLGVSMCGGHG0ER24} adopted from Show-o \citep{DBLP:conf/iclr/XieMBZWLGCYS25}, and an action tokenizer that discretizes each dimension of a continuous robot action into one of 256 bins \citep{DBLP:conf/corl/KimPKXB0RFSVKBT24}, with the bin width determined by the range of the training data.
+Let $\tilde{o}_t$, $\tilde{\ell}$, and $\tilde{a}_t$ denote the token sequences obtained by applying the corresponding tokenizer $\tau$ to observation $o_t$, language $\ell$, and action $a_t$, respectively.
+For any modality input $x\in\{o_t,\ell,a_t\}$, we define its tokenized representation as $\tilde{x}=\tau(x)$.
+All modalities are thus mapped to discrete tokens and represented in a shared vocabulary of size $|\mathcal{V}|$.
 This unified representation supports a single learning objective across modalities, facilitates multi-modal fusion and cross-modal understanding, and improves scalability.

-\paragraph{Multi-Modal Sequence Modeling.} Based on the above discrete-token formulation, we introduce a unified prompting strategy that standardizes input-output formatting for VLA, supporting multi-modal instruction and generation:
+\paragraph{Multi-Modal Sequence Modeling.} Based on this discrete-token formulation, we introduce a unified prompting strategy that standardizes the input--output format for VLA tasks and supports multi-modal instruction and generation: